Shortcodes

 Geolocation

-The geolocation shortcode will create a Google map of items based on parameters it is given.
+The geolocation shortcode will display a map of geotagged items.

 The shortcode is [geolocation].
-Without parameters, it will return a map of all items that contain geolocation data, limited by the records per page as set in the Geolocation plugin configuration.
+Without parameters, it will return a map of all items that have geolocation data, limited by the records per page as set in the Geolocation plugin configuration.

 Options:

-fit: specify whether to allow the Google map to automatically center and zoom the map to fit all of the markers.
+• fit: specify whether to allow the map to automatically center and zoom the map to fit all of the markers.
 This is on by default.

 To manually specify the map/location zoom, use the following options.
 Note, to use these options, fit must be set to 0 or false.